Westborough, Massachusetts: 19th century

 In 1810, the route from Boston to Worcester was straightened and improved into an official turnpike (the present Route 9), and along its Westborough route, the Wesson Tavern Common, Forbush Tavern and Nathan Fisher's store prospered.
 The center of commerce shifted downtown in 1824 with the arrival of the steam train through Westborough's center.
 The railroad brought a new era to the town industry: over the next century, local factories shipped boots and shoes, straw hats, sleighs, textiles, bicycles, and eventually abrasive products, across the nation.
 Westborough dairies supplied cities with milk and local greenhouses shipped out carnations, while the eight orchards found ready markets for their produce.

 In 1848, the State Reform School for Boys, the first publicly funded reform school in the United States, was opened on Lake Chauncy.
 It operated as a State reform school until 1884 at which time the newly established Westborough State Hospital took over the property.
 In the same year, the reform school was relocated nearby on Chauncy Street and renamed The Lyman School for Boys.

 20th century

+The town's official name was originally "Westborough" but was changed to "Westboro" in 1894, then reverted back to "Westborough" in 1971.
+While "Westborough" is the official spelling, the Massachusetts Department of Transportation and some individuals and entities use the shorter "Westboro" for clarity and brevity.

 From 1947 through 1985, Westboro Speedway operated as an auto racing venue.